sminliwu/sminliwu.github.io/_posts/2021-05-10-repairing-a-micro-usb-plug.md

 Since my new solder joins were much bulkier than the original wiring, I needed to build a bigger shell to protect the wires from breaking at those joins.
 Luckily, my lab had a box of plastic fake nails (the kind you glue on your fingernails) from an previous research project.
 I took a heat gun and melted them onto the plug like scales.
 The nails didn't totally melt together to form with each other, so I alternated a bit of heat shrink with each plastic nail layer.

 ![](/assets/20210507_181729-1.jpg)

+It's gorgeous, no?
+To cap off this horror, I encapsulated the now-rigid plug with more heat shrink and sealed it with hot glue.

 ![](/assets/20210507_191918-1.jpg)